ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

    Using PKCE by itself does not cover a peculiar case of a malicious client _initiating_ the authorization code grant with its own `code_challenge` from the same device where a legitimate app exists and the resource owner is already authenticated, [impersonating](https://tools.ietf.org/html/rfc8252#section-8.6) the legitimate app.

    In this case the end-user should be called for interaction prior to completing the authorization request.
-This can be achieved by requiring a consent screen, e.g. asking the user to authorize certain scopes the client is trying to access.
+This can be achieved by requiring a consent screen.
+For example, the authorization server may ask the user to authorize the client for accessing certain predefined `scopes` associated with the client's account.

    ### The "first-party" apps